HypeCheck

 What the Science Says

 Whey protein isolate (WPI) is a highly purified form of protein derived from milk, containing a rich profile of essential amino acids including leucine.
-The provided studies show it effectively stimulates muscle protein synthesis in young healthy adults at doses as low as 10 g, and that consuming it as a small preload before meals can reduce post-meal blood sugar spikes and glycemic variability in people with type 2 diabetes.
-In athletic contexts, WPI taken before prolonged fasting periods (such as Ramadan) offered some protection against declines in strength and power, though micellar casein outperformed it in that specific scenario.
+It effectively stimulates muscle protein synthesis in healthy adults, making it a popular tool for supporting muscle growth and recovery.
+Research also shows that small WPI preloads (around 10–15g) taken before meals can reduce post-meal blood sugar spikes and lower glycemic variability in people with type 2 diabetes.

 What It Doesn't Do